 4. Method(s) and the model(s) corresponding to the above or other method(s) used for the treatment of unit non-response. (e.g. Re-weighting using Horvitz-Thompson estimator, ratio estimator or regression estimator, auxiliary variables)

-Treatment by imputation was only used for low count strata.
+Treatment by imputation was only used for strata with low counts.
 Where possible, information was linked with last years’ information or searched online.
-Such as searching online if they had a website.
-Nevertheless other information difficult to source was treated as item non response.
+For instance online checks to verify whether respondents actually had a website in order to impute missing information.
+Nevertheless other information which was not possible to derive from administrative sources was treated as item non response.

-For the others, responses were inputted into a matrix depending on their Nace category and size class.
+For other variables, responses were inputted into a matrix depending on their Nace category and size class.
 This made it possible to pin point poor response in particular categories and take remedial action.
 Furthermore this approach ensured that null strata that cannot support any kind of weighting structure are eliminated.

 Further elements of non-response were tackled through post stratification weighting, based on strata created by eligible size classes and NACE Rev 2 groups.
 (10-18, 19-23, 24-25, 26-33, 35-39, 41-43, 45-47, 49-53, 55, 56, 58-63, 68, 69-74)